Goally Penguin Logo with Sunglasses

 Goally

 You’re adoringly looking at your baby, hoping their cute eyes will meet yours.
-But they seem more interested in staring at something else.
-You start to worry and ask yourself, “How much eye contact is normal for babies?”
-Don’t fret!
-We’ve got all the details on what’s typical for baby eye contact and tips to help their eyes grow strong.
+As someone who works with children, I understand how you might start to worry when they seem more interested in staring at something else.
+So, when do babies make eye contact?
+In this blog, I’ll provide key insights into the typical timeline for baby eye contact, what you can expect, and some useful tips to help your baby’s eyes grow strong.

 When Do Babies Begin Making Eye Contact?